MicrosoftDocs/visualstudio-docs/docs/ide/create-portable-custom-editor-options.md

    :::image type="content" source="media/vs-2022/editorconfig-item-templates-new.png" alt-text="Screenshot that shows EditorConfig file item templates in Visual Studio.":::

-1. Select the **editorconfig File (empty)** template to add an EditorConfig file prepopulated with default EditorConfig options for whitespace, code style, and naming conventions.
-Or, select the **editorconfig File (.NET)** template to add an EditorConfig file prepopulated with default [.NET whitespace, code style, and naming conventions](/dotnet/fundamentals/code-analysis/code-style-rule-options).
+1. Select the **editorconfig File (empty)** template to add an EditorConfig file prefilled with default EditorConfig options for whitespace, code style, and naming conventions.
+Or, select the **editorconfig File (.NET)** template to add an EditorConfig file prefilled with default [.NET whitespace, code style, and naming conventions](/dotnet/fundamentals/code-analysis/code-style-rule-options).

    A new *.editorconfig* file appears in Solution Explorer, which opens in the editor as a new tab.